 For more experienced old-time fiddlers, we can work on expanding your repertoire, honing your technique, learning to play more challenging tunes, and exploring nuances that come with intensive playing and listening.
 If you're an experienced player in another musical genre, I'll help you learn to shift into "old-time gear", learning what's distinctive about the music, and how to achieve an authentic sound.

 What ages do you teach?

 Practically all ages!
 You’re never too old to learn, and I’m willing to take as students children as young as 8, provided they are motivated and well-behaved.
-However, for students 16 and under, a parent or other responsible adult must accompany them for the lesson (contact me and we’ll discuss it).
+However, for students 12 and under, I prefer for a parent or other responsible adult to accompany them for the lesson (contact me and we’ll discuss it).

 Should I have any classical training in order to learn how to fiddle?

 Classically trained violinists and traditional fiddlers, while using basically the same instrument, play very different music, with very different aesthetics and techniques.
 Although there are certainly some valuable transferable skills to be gained from classical training, it isn’t necessary for fiddling.
 Over the generations, there have been many good, and indeed great, traditional fiddlers who had no “proper” violin training whatsoever, having learned in a purely oral/aural tradition.
 And so I’m happy to work with folks who have had no formal musical training, as well as those looking to make the leap from classical violining to traditional fiddling.